Go Back Go Back

 “One day, I decided to talk to him about it.
 It was winter and we were sitting around the heater.
 He refused to give me money.
 I felt so desperate, I did not have a dime to spend on my children.
 In a moment of despair, I threatened to self-immolate.
 He smirked at me and told me to do it; so I came closer to the heater to scare him but I got burnt,” she said.

 Fatima’s left side was burnt from head to toe.
-Her husband refused again to provide her the financial means to get the proper treatment, holding her responsible for the situation.
+Her husband refused again to provide her the financial means to get the proper treatment, holding responsible for the situation.
 She was so ashamed and had no one to turn.
 She reached out to her family who took care of her treatment.

 By then, Fatima had decided to no longer have children; she believed it was not healthy to bring children to a broken marriage and a dysfunctional family.
 She started taking contraceptive pills without her husband’s knowledge.